Tre Fontane Abbey: History of the abbey

 Belonging to the monastery are three separate churches.
-The first, the Church of St. Paul of Three Fountains, was raised on the spot where St. Paul was beheaded by order of the Emperor Nero.
+The first, the Church of St. Paul of Three Fountains, was raised on the spot where Paul of Tarsus was beheaded by order of Nero.
 Legend accounts for the three springs (fontane) with the assertion that, when severed from Paul's body, his head bounced and struck the earth in three different places, from which fountains sprang up.
 These still flow and are located in the sanctuary.

-The second church, Santa Maria Scala Coeli, dedicated to Mary under the title "Our Lady of Martyrs", is built over the relics of Saint Zeno and his 10,203 legionaries, who were martyred at the order of Diocletian in 299.
+The second church, Santa Maria Scala Coeli, dedicated to Mary under the title "Our Lady of Martyrs", is built over the relics of Zeno the Tribune and his 10,203 legionaries, who were martyred at the order of Diocletian in 299.
 In this church is the altar of the scala coeli ("ladder to heaven"), from which the church receives its present name.
+The half-dome of the tribune has mosaics, executed after cartoons by Giovanni de' Vecchi, and presented to the church by Pope Clement VII and by Cardinal Aldobrandini.

-Third are the church and monastery dedicated to Saints Vincent and Anastasius, built by Pope Honorius I in 626 and given to the Benedictines.
+Third are the church and monastery dedicated to Vincent of Saragossa and Anastasius of Persia, built by Pope Honorius I in 626 and given to the Benedictines.
 They were to care for the two older sanctuaries, as well as their own church.

 Toward the middle of the seventh century, the persecutions inflicted on the Eastern monks by the Monothelites obliged many of them to seek shelter in Rome.
 The pope committed this abbey to them as a refuge.
 The abbey was richly endowed, particularly by Charlemagne, who bestowed on it the Isola del Giglio off the Tuscan coast, as well as Orbetello and eleven other towns with a considerable territory.
 Its abbot exercised ordinary jurisdiction (abbatia nullius) over this area.

 In the tenth century, it was given to the Cluniacs.
 In 1140 Pope Innocent II withdrew the abbey from them, and entrusted it to Bernard of Clairvaux.
 He assigned a Cistercian colony from Clairvaux to the abbey, with Peter Bernard of Paganelli as their abbot, who five years later became Pope Eugene III.

 When Innocent granted the monastery to the Cistercians, he had the church repaired and the monastic quarters rebuilt according to the usages of the order.
 Of the fourteen regular abbots who governed the abbey, several besides Eugene III became cardinals, legates, or bishops.
 Pope Honorius III restored the Church of Saints Vincent and Anastasius and personally consecrated it in 1221.
 At the same service, seven cardinals consecrated the seven altars within.